 Deferral of tax payments

-If you are not able to pay your Income Tax for 2019/20 in full by 31 January 2021 you can arrange to pay the liability by instalments over 12 months.
+If you are not able to pay your Income Tax for 2019/20 in full by 31 January 2021 you may be able arrange to pay the liability by instalments over 12 months.
 These instalments can be arranged once you have submitted your 2019/20 Tax Return.
 If you owe up to £30,000 the Time to Pay instalment application can be made online to HMRC and will be automatically accepted if the conditions are satisfied (including all Tax Returns being up to date).

 For further information and guidance, please get in touch.

 Subscribe to our newsletters

 Our complimentary newsletters and event invitations are designed to provide you with regular updates, insight and guidance.

 You can unsubscribe from our email communications at any time by emailing firstname.lastname@example.org or by clicking the 'unsubscribe' link found on all our email newsletters and event invitations.